LaunchCodeEducation/web-fundamentals/assignments/README.md

 ## User Signup

-Create a web-app that presents the user with a "sign up" form, and responds appropriately to the form submission, either by accepting it or by rejecting it and presenting helpful feedback so the user knows what they did wrong.
+Create a web-app that presents the user with a "sign up" form and responds appropriately to the form submission, either by accepting it or by rejecting it and presenting helpful feedback so the user knows what they did wrong.

 [Work on User Signup](./user-signup/)